igorskyflyer/igorskyflyer/README.md

   <br>
   <strong>The (Psycho)logic Gap (2008)</strong>
   <br>
   In gymnasium, Igor was an exemplary student in IT and languages, earning repeated commendations from professors.
 He developed a strong fascination with <strong>Latin</strong> for its structure and <strong>Psychology</strong> for its insight into human logic.
-Seeking that same clarity in other subjects, he began translating abstract mathematical concepts into programming logic; he demystified the <strong>summation &sum;</strong> and <strong>product &prod;</strong> operators by re-imagining them as <code>for</code> loops.
+Seeking that same clarity in other subjects, he began translating abstract mathematical concepts into programming logic; he demystified the <strong>&sum; (summation)</strong> and <strong>&prod; (product)</strong> operators by re-imagining them as <code>for</code> loops.
 He applied this same lens to <strong>Propositional Logic</strong>, instantly recognizing <strong>Tautologies</strong> as the mathematical equivalent of the Boolean logic he had mastered years prior.
   <br>
   <br>
   <strong>The First Award (2009)</strong>